 Trees are some of the longest-lived organisms on Earth.
-Some conifer trees, such as giant redwoods, ginkgos and swamp cypresses can grow and live for multiple millennia.
-Typically, the oldest known flowering trees are less than 1000 years old but none the less this is three times the age of some of the oldest known vertebrate animals such as Greenland sharks and tortoises.
-‘Demeter’, the oldest known sessile oak (Quercus petraea) is 934 years old, whilst there is a recorded individual of the Pine (Pinus longaeva) that reached an age of 4844 years!
-In addition to longevity, trees are also highly responsive to their environment – they are plastic – and can mould the parts they grow every year such as new leaves and twigs- and even their physiological behaviour- to the prevailing conditions of the time.
-This plasticity means that trees are like giant biological sensors with the potential to provide scientists with long-term datasets on the state on the environment.
-Trees are therefore witnesses to climate change.
-At Trinity College Botanic Garden we established an exciting new project called the Witness Tree project in 2022 to track >20 specially selected ‘witness trees’ in our botanic garden; we study how they respond to atmospheric particulate pollution and to changes in the greenhouse gas carbon dioxide.
+Some conifer trees, such as giant redwoods, ginkgos and swamp cypresses can live for many hundreds of years, some even into the thousands.
+Typically, the oldest known flowering trees are less than 1000 years old but none the less this is three times the age of some of the oldest known vertebrate animals such as the Greenland sharks, and tortoises.
+‘Demeter’, the oldest known sessile oak (Quercus petraea) is 934 years old, whilst there is a recorded individual of the bristlecone pine (Pinus longaeva) that has reached an age of 4856 years as of 2024!
+In addition to impressive longevity, trees are also highly responsive to their environment – they are plastic – and can adapt the parts they grow each year, such as new leaves and twigs, and even change their physiological behaviour- to deal with the prevailing conditions of the time.
+This plasticity means that trees are like giant biological sensors with potential to provide scientists with long-term datasets on the state on the environment.
+Trees are therefore ‘witnesses’ to climate change.
+At Trinity College Botanic Garden in 2022 we established an exciting new project called the Witness Tree project to track and study the responses of more than 20 specially selected ‘witness trees’ to atmospheric particulate pollution and to changes in atmospheric levels of the greenhouse gas carbon dioxide.

 Our plan is to record data from the witness trees every year for the next 30 years to build up a valuable long-term data set.
 We are delighted that the National Botanic Garden’s joined the Witness Tree project in 2024 to provide an additional set of witness trees.
 More trees, means more data which will help us to understand which tree species are the most resilient to climate change and which can assist cities in mopping up harmful particulate pollution.
 Read more about the Witness Tree Project and meet the trees…